 Adelphi's Office of Information Technology and Resources provides technology related services to both the academic and administrative sectors of the University.
 The Office of Information Technology and Resources is located on the lower level of the Business Building at the Garden City campus.
 Students and faculty are provided a wide variety of technologies and services.
-Users have access to general- and special-purpose computer labs, several midrange Unix enterprise-wide servers, office automation and technical software, as well as consulting, help desk, and faculty support services.
+Users have access to general and special-purpose computer labs, several midrange Unix enterprise-wide servers, office automation and technical software, as well as consulting, help desk, and faculty support services.
+The Office of Information Technology and Resources provides six generalaccess computer labs at the following locations: the Business Building, 110; the Science Building, 227 and 236; and the Gallagher, Hay, and Information Commons areas located in Swirbul Library.

-The Office of Information Technology and Resources provides six general-access computer labs at the following locations: the Business Building, 110; the Science Building, 227 and 236; and the Gallagher, Hay, and Information Commons areas located in Swirbul Library.
 These general-access computer labs are equipped with Pentium PCs, PowerPC Macintoshes, Unix workstations, printers, and scanners.
 The Hay, Gallagher, Business 110, and Science 227 computer labs are also equipped for instruction.
-Labs are supervised by student assistants and/or personnel.
-Normal operating hours of these labs are: Monday through Thursday from 8:00 am. - 12 Midnight; Friday 8:00 am. - 8:00 p.m.; Saturday 10:00 a.m. - 8:00 p.m.; and Sunday from 12 Noon - 12 Midnight.
-In total, there are 519 Pentium PC, PowerPC Macintosh and Unix workstations located in general and special-purpose labs throughout the campus including physics, biology, education, nursing, mathematics, chemistry, and psychology labs; and a state-of-the-art graphics design lab.
-In addition, 10 laptops are available to students and faculty for use only within the Swirlbul Library.
-Laptops can be reserved from the Customer Support & Training Desk on the second floor of the library.
+Student assistants and/or personnel supervise labs.
+Normal operating hours of these labs are: Monday through Thursday from 8:00 a.m. to 12 Midnight; Friday 8:00 a.m. to 8:00 p.m.; Saturday 10:00 a.m. to 8:00 p.m.; and Sunday from 12 Noon to 12 Midnight.
+In total, there are 519 Pentium PC, PowerPC Macintosh, and Unix workstations located in general and special-purpose labs throughout the campus including physics, biology, education, nursing, mathematics, chemistry, and psychology labs; and a state-of-the-art graphics design lab.
+In addition, 10 laptops are available to students and faculty for use only within the Swirbul Library.
+Laptops can be reserved from the Customer Support and Training Desk on the second floor of the library.
 Data jacks have been provided along the perimeter of the entire Information Commons area.

 Internet connectivity is available to any student who resides in residence halls located on the Garden City campus.
 The Office of Information Technology and Resources provides staff to assist residential students configuring their PCs.
-Furthermore, 11 smart classrooms are available throughout the campus.
+Furthermore, 18 smart classrooms are available throughout the campus.
 The rooms are fitted with a projector, PC, VHS/recording equipment, cable TV, document camera, Internet connectivity, and external data/power ports.
+Various software titles are available within the labs for PCs including: Windows 2000 Operating System, Corel WordPerfect Suite 8, Microsoft Office XP (Word, Excel, PowerPoint, Access), Visual Basic, Dr. Scheme, Visual C++, Microsoft Developer Studio, Adobe Acrobat 4.5b, Minitab Release 13, Interactive Algebra Tutor, Code Warrior Programming System, Netscape 4.7, QVT net 4.05, Norton AntiVirus 7.5, Internet Explorer 5.5, Real Player 8, Quicktime, Media Player 6.4, SPSS 10, Omnipage 10, Adobe Photoshop 6,

-Various software titles are available within the labs for PCs including: Microsoft Windows NT 4.0 as the operating system, Corel WordPerfect Suite 8, Microsoft Office Pro '97 (Word, Excel, PowerPoint), Microsoft Access '97, Outlook, Visual basic, Dr. Scheme, Visual C++, Acrobat 4.5b, FTP explorer, Turbo Pascal for Windows, Minitab release 12, Turbo Pascal for DOS 7.0, Interactive Algebra Tutor, Code Warrior Programming System, Netscape 4.61 Communicator, OVT net 4.05, Norton AntiVirus v.
-5.0, Internet Explorer 5.5, Outlook Express, Yahoo Messenger, Real Player 8, Tera Term Pro 2.3, Quicktime, MS Chat 2.5, Media Player 6.4, SPSS 10, Omnipage 10, Adobe Photoshop, Illustrator 9 and Quark.
-Titles supported for Macintosh computers include: Macintosh O/S ver.
-9.0, Microsoft Word 5.1 and 6.01, Excel 5.0, PowerPoint 3.0, Wordperfect 3.5, Netscape 4.0, HyperCard player, Norton Antivirus, Photoshop, Illustrator, Quark and Telnet 2.6.
+Illustrator 9, Quark.
+Mac software includes: Macintosh 9.2 Operating System, Microsoft Office 2001, Netscape 4.7, Windows Media Player, Norton Antivirus, Quicktime, Photoshop, Illustrator, Quark, Telnet 2.6.